cloudflare/cloudflare-docs/content/magic-wan/connector/configure-connector.md

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account.
 2. Go to **Magic WAN** > **Sites**.
-3. Select **Add site** to create a new one and start the configuration wizard.
+3. Select **Create** to create a new site and start the configuration wizard.
 4. Add a name and description for your new site.
 5. Under **Connector**, select **Add Connector**.
-This will show a list of Magic WAN Connector devices associated with your account.
+This will show you a list of Magic WAN Connector devices associated with your account.
 6. Choose from the list the Connector corresponding to the site you are creating.
 Connectors are identified by a serial number, also known as a service tag.
 Select **Add Connector** when you are ready to proceed.
-    1. (Optional) You can also define an **Interrupt service window** for your site.
+7. The Connector will be added to your site with an **Interrupt service window** defined.
 This is the time period when the Magic WAN Connector software can update, which may result in interruption to existing connections.
+You can change this later.
 Refer to [Set up your Magic WAN Connector](#3-set-up-your-magic-wan-connector) for more details.
-7. Select **Next** to proceed to configuring your network.
+8. Select **Next** to proceed to configuring your network.
-8. Under **WAN configuration**, there should be a **Default WAN interface** automatically created.
-Select **Edit** in the default interface, or **Create** if there is none.
+9. Under **WAN configuration**, there should be a **Default WAN interface** automatically created.
+Select the three dots > **Edit** in the default interface.
 You should only have one WAN interface on this list.
-    1. Enter a descriptive name for your WAN.
+    1. **Network name**: Enter a descriptive name for your WAN.
-    2. (Optional) Specify a VLAN ID and port for your WAN.
+    2. **(Optional) VLAN ID**: Specify a VLAN ID and port for your WAN.
+    3. **Physical port**: This refers to the physical Magic WAN Connector port's number that you are using for your WAN.
-    3. In **Network type**, specify whether the WAN IP should be fetched from a DHCP server or if it is a static IP.
+    4. **Addressing**: Specify whether the WAN IP should be fetched from a DHCP server or if it is a static IP.
 If you choose a static IP, you also need to specify the static IP and gateway IP addresses.

 <div class="medium-img">